TinyTrain: Resource-Aware Task-Adaptive Sparse Training of DNNs at the Data-Scarce Edge: Evaluation

 \subsection{Ablation Study and Analysis}

-\textbf{Impact of Meta-Training.} We compare the accuracy between pre-trained DNNs with and without meta-training using MCUNet.
-Figure~\ref{subfig:metatrain} shows that meta-training improves the accuracy by 0.6-31.8 pp over the DNNs without meta-training across all the methods (see \S\ref{app:additional_results:full_meta_train} for more results).
-For \sysname, meta-training increases accuracy by 5.6 pp on average. \textit{This result shows the impact of meta-training compared to conventional transfer learning, demonstrating the effectiveness of our FSL-based pre-training (\S\ref{subsec:fsl_pretraining}).}
+\textbf{Impact of Meta-Training.} We compare the accuracy between pre-trained DNNs with and without meta-training using MCUNet (see Appendix~\ref{app:additional_results:full_meta_train} for all results).
+Figure~\ref{subfig:metatrain} shows that meta-training improves the accuracy by 0.6-31.8 pp over the DNNs without meta-training across all the methods.
+For \sysname, offline meta-training increases accuracy by 5.6 pp on average.
+Note that meta-training does not incur excessive overhead (see Appendix~\ref{app:additional_results:cost_meta_train} for cost analysis of meta-training). \textit{This result shows the impact of meta-training compared to conventional transfer learning, demonstrating the effectiveness of our FSL-based pre-training (Sec.~\ref{subsec:fsl_pretraining}).}

-\textbf{Robustness of Dynamic Channel Selection.} We compare the accuracy of \sysname\ with and without dynamic channel selection, with the same set of layers to be updated within strict memory constraints using MCUNet.
+\textbf{Robustness of Dynamic Channel Selection.} We compare the accuracy of \sysname\ with and without dynamic channel selection, with the same set of layers to be updated within strict memory constraints using MCUNet (see Appendix~\ref{app:additional_results:full_dynamic_ch_select} for all results).
 This comparison shows how much improvement is derived from dynamically selecting important channels based on our method at deployment time.
-Figure~\ref{subfig:dynamic} shows that dynamic channel selection increases accuracy by 0.8-1.7 pp and 1.9-2.5 pp on average compared to static channel selection based on L2-Norm and Random, respectively (see \S\ref{app:additional_results:full_dynamic_ch_select} for more results).
-In addition, given a more limited memory budget, our dynamic channel selection maintains higher accuracy than static channel selection. \textit{Our ablation study reveals the robustness of the dynamic channel selection of our task-adaptive sparse-update (\S\ref{subsec:ada_sparse_update}).}
+Figure~\ref{subfig:dynamic} shows that dynamic channel selection increases accuracy by 0.8-1.7 pp and 1.9-2.5 pp on average compared to static channel selection based on L2-Norm and Random, respectively.
+In addition, given a more limited memory budget, our dynamic channel selection maintains higher accuracy than static channel selection. \textit{Our ablation study reveals the robustness of the dynamic channel selection of our task-adaptive sparse-update (Sec.~\ref{subsec:ada_sparse_update}).}